rossprogram/rossprogram.github.io/arrival/asia/counselors/index.md

 <info@rossmathasia.org> . <br>
-That form asks for some of your health history, current medications, food restrictions and emergency contact information (typically, parents' phone numbers).
+That form asks for some of your health history, current medications, food restrictions and emergency contacts (typically, parents' phone numbers).
-The goal is to provide permission for doctors to treat you in case of injuries or illnesses during your time here.
+One purpose for this document is to provide information to doctors who might treat you for injuries or illnesses during your time here.

 <br><hr><br>
 Do you have suggestions for improving this web page?